jdh4/lft/README.md

 #### Jobs
 + shows the user's fairshare value, 30-day group usage, group share of the cluster and number of running and queued jobs.
-+ shows most recent jobs according to `sacct` including an `MT` column report which reports the memory efficiency (M) and the time efficiency (T) where both of the these independent quantities are scaled to be between 0 and 9 (time efficiency is the elapsed time of the job divided by the runtime limit).
++ shows most recent jobs according to `sacct` including an `MT` column which reports the memory efficiency (M) and the time efficiency (T) where both of the these independent quantities are scaled to be between 0 and 9 (time efficiency is the elapsed time of the job divided by the runtime limit).
 + shows `F`, `TO`, `OOM` and `NF` job states in red.
 + identifies OnDemand jobs and replace the job name with either `O-JUPYTER`, `O-RSTUDIO`, `O-MATLAB` or `O-STATA` instead of, e.g., `sys/dashboard/sys/jupyter`.